How to clean radiators inside and out – to ensure better efficiency this winter

 How often should you clean radiators?

 "It’s surprising how easily radiators collect dust and grime," says Sam.
 "In a quieter household, twice a year should keep the dust at bay.
-But if you’re a busy house with pets, I would tackle the radiators every 3 months to help them stop pushing dust and particulates around your home.
+But if you’re a busy household with pets, I would tackle the radiators every 3 months to help them stop pushing dust and particulates around your home.
 I always give them a clean at the end of summer to avoid that weird burning smell when you turn them on after their summer hiatus."

 Jess added, "Dust in between the fins of a radiator can prevent heat from escaping, so it’s important to take the right measures and thoroughly clean radiators at least once a year, keeping on top of any dust that builds up.
-Incorporate it into a weekly or monthly cleaning routine will also be beneficial, and mean that a big clean between the fins will require less effort."
+Incorporating it into a weekly or monthly cleaning routine will also be beneficial, and mean that a big clean between the fins will require less effort."

-So next time you're cleaning the TV screen or cleaning the windows it might be worth considering giving your radiators a quick dust at the same time, to prevent a further build-up of dust.
+So next time you're cleaning the TV screen or cleaning the windows, it might be worth considering giving your radiators a quick dust at the same time, to prevent a further build-up of dust.

 Robyn is a celebrity and entertainment journalist and editor with over eight years experience in the industry.
 As well as contributing regular to woman&home, she also often writes for Woman, Woman's Own, Woman's Weekly and The Sun.